samiahmedsiddiqui/pubnub/jsv4/examples/here-now/here-now-channel-groups/README.md

-# Here Now Including UUIDs with Occupancy Example
+# Here Now Channel Groups Example

-This example contains the `subscribe()` and `hereNow()` working example.
+This example contains the `subscribe()`, `addChannels()` and `hereNow()` working example.
 You need to change the keys by your PubNub Provided Key.
 This example Subscribe to the Channel, set the state and obtain the information of channel.

 # Subscribe

 `subscribe()` function causes the client to create an open TCP socket to the PubNub Real-Time Network and begin listening for messages on a specified channel.

+# Adding Channels

+`addChannels()` function is used to add the channels under the channel group.

 # Here Now